edgedb/easy-edgedb/chapter10/index.md

 insert City {
   name := 'Munich',
   population := 261023
-}
+};
 ```

-However, we can't just `update` every `City` object either, because a lot of the cities in the 1885 data aren't in the 1880 data - they are new cities.
+However, we also can't just `update` every `City` object either, because a lot of the cities in the 1885 data aren't in the 1880 data - they are new cities.
 In this case we would like to `insert` a new `City` object.
 The way to accomplish this is by first trying an insert, then using `unless conflict on`, `else` and `update`.

 Here is how we would do it for Munich: